-Thank-you Lord that you are a God who hears, sees and acts.
+Thank-You Lord, that You’re the God who hears, sees and acts.
 You hear my prayer, You’ve seen my tears.
 You can heal me.
 [2 Kings 20:5]

 3. Admit: “…Forgive us our sins, as we forgive those who sin against us…”

-Father God, help me not to be stiff-necked, as my ancestors were.
-Help me to submit to You and serve you so that Your fierce anger will turn away from me.
+Help me, Father God, not to be stiff-necked, as my ancestors were.
+Help me to submit to serving You so that Your fierce anger will turn away from me.
 For You Lord are gracious and compassionate.
 You’ll not turn Your face from me if I return to You.
 [2 Chronicles 30:8-9]

 4. Protect: “…Lead us not into temptation but deliver us from the evil one…”

-Thank-you Father that anyone who acknowledges that Jesus is the Son of God, You live in them and they in You.
+Thank-you, Lord my God, that if I acknowledges that Jesus is Your Son, You live in me and I in You.
 [1 John 4:15]

 “ For Yours Lord is the Kingdom, the Power, and the Glory for ever and ever.
 Amen”